Use the SNR and resolution calculator to investigate the effect of various parameter changes in MRI.

 TR – the repetition time of the sequence in milliseconds.

-TE/echo sp – Echo time or (for fast/turbo spin echo) the inter-echo spacing.
+Echo spacing – the minimum echo time for fast/turbo spin echo.
 This is restricted by bandwidth.

 pix bw – the bandwidth per pixel in hertz (Hz).
 In Philips scanners this is denoted “water-fat pixel shift”.
 GE and Toshiba/Canon scanners operate an overall receive bandwidth regime (kHz).